vladbph/cymatix-doc/README.md

     }
 ]
 ```
 I'll walk you through.
 First of all, let's put all the macros in one file ***macros.h*** and include it into both layers.
 It is optional however.
-So, let's take a look at ***kinds.txt*** file.
+So, let's look at ***kinds.txt*** file.
 One utterance in particular:
 ```
 I would like to place an order for a small BBQ chicken and large meat pizza
 ```